akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 	There are 30 million lines in each file.
 Given that there are 4 lines per 1 sequence read in a .fastq file, there are ~7.6 million reads in each file.
 </details>

 Given how large these files are, it is not useful to use `cat` to try to look at them.
 We can view parts of the file using `more` or `less`.
-Like the manual pages, we can use the space bar to scroll, and the 'q' to quit.
 Can you tell what the difference is between the two commands?

 ```{bash}
 more raw_fastq/QUBO_S152_R1.fastq